apotter404/openidm-delegatedadmin/README.md

-OpenIDM v4.0.0 Delegated Admin Sample
+OpenIDM v4.5.0 Delegated Admin Sample
 =====================================

-The files in src/resources provide a custom configuration of OpenIDM v4 to demonstrate how delegated admin could be delivered.
+The files in src/resources provide a custom configuration of OpenIDM v4.5 to demonstrate how delegated admin could be delivered.

-This project is derived from https://github.com/jakefeasel/openidm-delegatedadmin which provides a framework for delivering a custom OpenIDM project controlled by source control systems Jake's project provides an automated build of VM in virtualbox, download and install of OpenIDM4.
-It also runs bootstrap scripts, and copies the specific OpenIDM config (in src/resource) to the relevant configuration directories of the built environment.
+This project is derived from https://github.com/jakefeasel/openidm-delegatedadmin which provides a framework for delivering a custom OpenIDM project controlled by source control systems Jake's project provides an automated build of VM in virtualbox, and install of OpenIDM4.5 This project assumes you have downloaded OpenIDM4.5 from backstage.forgerock.com It also runs bootstrap scripts, and copies the specific OpenIDM config (in src/resource) to the relevant configuration directories of the built environment.